COVID-19 - information and guidance for social, community, and residential care settings

 Frequency of visits

-The frequency of community group visits should be manageable for service providers.
+The frequency of community group visits should be manageable by service providers.

 Choirs and singing groups